 PHYSIOLOGICAL CONSIDERATIONS IN PREGNANCY

 The marked pregnancy-induced anatomical and functional changes in cardiac physiology can have a profound effect on underlying heart disease (Chap.
-4).
+4, Cardiovascular System).
 Some of these changes are listed in Table 49-1.
 Importantly, cardiac output increases approximately 40 percent during pregnancy.
 Almost half of this total takes place by 8 weeks’ gestation and is maximal by midpregnancy (Capeless, 1989).
 This early rise stems from augmented stroke volume, which results from lowered vascular resistance.
 Later in pregnancy, resting pulse and stroke volume are even higher because of greater end-diastolic ventricular volume that results from pregnancy hypervolemia.
 These changes translate to a cardiac output that enlarges across pregnancy to average 40 percent higher at term.
 These adaptations are even more profound in multifetal pregnancies (Kametas, 2003; Kuleva, 2011).
 Importantly, intrinsic left ventricular contractility does not change.
 Thus, normal left ventricular function is maintained during pregnancy.
 Namely, pregnancy is not characterized by hyperdynamic function or a high cardiac-output state.

 TABLE 49-1Hemodynamic Changes in 10 Normal Pregnant Women at Term Compared with Repeat Values Obtained 12 Weeks Postpartum |Favorite Table|Download (.pdf) TABLE 49-1 Hemodynamic Changes in 10 Normal Pregnant Women at Term Compared with Repeat Values Obtained 12 Weeks Postpartum